Affine quiver Schur algebras and $p$-adic $GL_n$: The example in characteristic

 By Remark~\ref{idemp}, the given three idempotent are primitive and by definition pairwise orthogonal, hence the quiver has three vertices.
 The idempotents together with the elements corresponding to the arrows generate the quiver Schur algebra by Definition~\ref{QS}.
 The relations are easily verified on the faithful representation from Definition~\ref{QS}.
-The fact that these are all the relations can be checked again by a direct calculation, or follows from the basis theorem in \cite{SW}. \endproof
+That these are all the relations is again checked by a direct calculation, or follows from the basis theorem in \cite{SW}. \endproof